 How to log in to MyTax and other e-services

 You must log in to be able to take care of your or your company’s tax matters in our e-services.
-Log in to MyTax or our other e-services with your e-bank codes, a mobile certificate, an electronic ID card or a Katso ID.
+Log in to MyTax or our other e-services with your e-bank codes, a mobile certificate or an electronic ID card.

-If you use the service on behalf of someone else, you will need a Suomi.fi authorisation or a Katso ID.
+If you use the service on behalf of someone else, you will need a Suomi.fi authorisation.

 Log in with e-bank codes, ID card or mobile certificate

-You can log in with personal e-bank codes, an electronic ID card or a mobile mobile certificate, if you are:
+When you take care of your own or your company’s tax matters, you can log in with your online banking codes, electronic ID card or mobile certificate, if you are: